Dr. Alexander Lovell of O.C. Tanner Institute

 Marc A. Geil, DBA Global Director of Culture and Employee Experience, Wahl Clipper Corporation

-Marc also leads a training program centered on the values and principles that govern the ideal behaviors which the company holds critical to driving organization results.
-At the core of its culture, Wahl recognizes that people make the difference.
-Stewardship for employees and their families is fostered through recognition programs at both the organization and peer-to-peer levels.
-From the frontline to the C-suite, employees are recognized for continuous improvement initiatives and represent the ideal behaviors of the Wahl Way.
+Marc also leads a training program centered on the values and principles that govern the ideal behaviors which the company holds critical to driving organisation results.
+At the core of its culture, Wahl recognises that people make the difference.
+Stewardship for employees and their families is fostered through recognition programs at both the organisation and peer-to-peer levels.
+From the frontline to the C-suite, employees are recognised for continuous improvement initiatives and represent the ideal behaviors of the Wahl Way.

 A political sociologist with more than a decade’s worth of deep methodological, research, and practitioner experience, Dr. Alexander Lovell conducts extensive research on workplace culture, employee experience, and assessment methodologies for the O.C.
 Tanner Institute.
 He also curates the perspectives of more than 40,000 leaders and employees, revealing relevant workplace trends for the Institute’s annual Global Culture Report, which is informed by his research in field theory, inter-generational dynamics, and culture change.